 After nearly a decade of working for other firms, he decided the time was right to again become his own boss, so, in 1973 he formed W. P. Carey & Co, with the primary business of structuring single-asset private placements.
 He recognized from the start that net lease investment partnerships could offer substantial benefits for income-oriented individual investors.

-Today, more than 45 years later, W. P. Carey Inc. (NYSE: WPC) is one of the largest net lease REITs, providing long-term sale-leaseback and build-to-suit capital to creditworthy companies in the U.S. and Europe.
+Today, 50 years later, W. P. Carey Inc. (NYSE: WPC) is one of the largest net lease REITs, providing long-term sale-leaseback and build-to-suit capital to creditworthy companies in the U.S. and Europe.

 The Foundation is guided by Carey’s strong belief that education is the most powerful tool to improve the lives of people and society.
 Its main focus is to support schools and other educational institutions.